IgKh/pg_hspell/README.md

 ### A note about parsing

-Please note that the default text search parser included with PostgreSQL does not correctly handle corner cases specific to Hebrew where characters usually considered to be  punctuation (i.e. apostrophe and quotation mark) do not act as such when embedded into a work.
+Please note that the default text search parser included with PostgreSQL does not correctly handle corner cases specific to Hebrew where characters usually considered to be punctuation (i.e. apostrophe and quotation mark) do not act as such when embedded into a word.
 Such cases are common in Hebrew computer texts in acronyms and abbreviations, which may not be tokenized as expected.

 For example:
 ```